 Getting online has become easier than ever.
 There are now more than 200 million active websites, and a lot of them were made by folks from non-technical backgrounds like you and me.

 Website builders let anyone get online.
 They’re easy to use, don’t require any coding knowledge, and come with loads of templates to make your website stand out, but you cannot customize it 100% as per you.
-Whereas, WordPress is an open source platform.
-WordPress gives you total freedom in terms of creativity, but demands more technical skill than website builders.
+Whereas, WordPress is an open-source platform.
+WordPress gives you total freedom in terms of creativity but demands more technical skills than website builders.

 According to W3 Techs, WordPress is one of the most popular CMS, holding a monstrous 62.6% share of the market.